Installing ArangoDB on Windows

 There are two main modes for the installer of ArangoDB.
 The installer lets you select:

-- multi user installation (default; admin privileges required) Will install ArangoDB as service.
+- Multi-user installation (default; admin privileges required).
+Installs ArangoDB as service.

-- single user installation Allow to install Arangodb as normal user.
+- Single-user installation.
+Allows to install ArangoDB as normal user.
 Requires manual starting of the database server.

-This checkbox controls if you will be able to override the default paths for the installation in subsequent steps.
+This checkbox controls if you are able to override the default paths for the installation in subsequent steps.